- Annual after-tax contributions cap to remain, but cut by nearly half

-Treasurer Scott Morrison (when he was Minister for Social Services) is also responsible for the January 2017 changes to the Age Pension assets test that will detrimentally affect more than 300,000 Australian retirees (for information on this Age Pension change, that was also introduced without consultation with the Australian public, see SuperGuide article Age Pension: 330,000 Australians lose entitlements since January 2017 ).
+Treasurer Scott Morrison (when he was Minister for Social Services) is also responsible for the January 2017 changes to the Age Pension assets test that have detrimentally affected more than 300,000 Australian retirees (for information on this Age Pension change, that was also introduced without consultation with the Australian public, see SuperGuide article Age Pension: 330,000 Australians lose entitlements since January 2017).

 What information is available on the old lifetime $500,000 cap?

 The planned introduction of a $500,000 lifetime cap (now scrapped) was a shock change to the non-concessional caps, and would have been financially disruptive to many Australians who may have been in the process of planning significant non-concessional contributions under the old rules.
 This $500,000 lifetime cap was particularly shocking considering that under the rules that were in place until 3 May 2016 (and now continue to apply for the 2015/2016 and 2016/2017 years), an individual under the age of 65 could make up to $540,000 in non-concessional contributions over a 3-year period.

 Be clear: The lifetime concessional cap of $500,000 was to replace the existing annual cap, which had allowed an individual to contribute up to $180,000 a year in non-concessional contributions (or if under the age of 65, up to $540,000 over three years).